BuggingCat/mml-BBS/README.md

    ```

 3. Now you can enter the **https** website where frontend is running.
 If you want to share your **location** when you post, be sure to allow the browser to get your location.

+4. Edit your post at the bottom of this page;
+   Post by click "Send" button;
+   Review your writing on the right textbox;
+   Copy down content with markdown format by clicking "export" button;
+   Delete the contents by clicking the "rubbish bin" button.